Independence Realty Trust (NYSE:IRT) Issues FY 2021 Earnings Guidance

-Independence Realty Trust (NYSE:IRT) updated its FY 2021 earnings guidance on Monday.
+Independence Realty Trust (NYSE:IRT) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.760-$0.780 for the period.
 The company issued revenue guidance of -.

 About Independence Realty Trust